Gui-FernandesBR/PRO5807-case-study-2025/README.md

 ## Caveats

 - The `latex/main.tex` file is responsible for generating the PDF report.
-If you prefer you can upload the whole \`
+If you prefer you can upload the whole `latex` folder to Overleaf and edit the document there.